Governing Board Members

 Lived Experience Member, King County Appointee

-Yvonne-Monique Aviva is the Senior Director of Residential and Foster Care Services at Friends of Youth.
-She leads a division focused on homeless youth and foster care, blending her expertise in organizational change with a fierce commitment to racial equity and inclusion.
-Known for her ability to drive complex initiatives, she centers youth voices in the design of solutions, ensuring that the services and systems she helps build truly reflect the needs of the community.
+Yvonne-Monique Aviva is the Executive Director of The Mockingbird Society.
+She leads the organization in creating, supporting, and advocating for racially equitable, healthy environments that support young people who are at risk of or experiencing foster care or homelessness, centering their voices in all aspects of the work.
+She blends her expertise in organizational change with a fierce commitment to racial equity and inclusion.
+Known for her ability to drive complex initiatives, she ensures that young people are meaningfully involved in shaping the services and systems that truly reflect the needs of the community.

 Headshot of Ellyse Bracken